Mahabodhi Temple: Mauryan establishment

-There remains however the Diamond throne, which he had established at the foot of the Bodhi tree.
-The Diamond throne, or Vajrasana, is thought to have been built by Emperor Ashoka of the Maurya Empire between 250 and 233 BCE,. at the location where the Buddha reached enlightenment.
-It is worshiped today, and is the center of many festivities at the temple.
+There remains however the Diamond throne, which he had established at the foot of the Bodhi Tree.
+The Diamond throne, or Vajrasana, is thought to have been built by Emperor Ashoka of the Maurya Empire between 250 and 233 BCE, at the location where the Buddha reached enlightenment.
+It is worshipped today, and is the centre of many festivities at the temple.

-Representations of the early temple structure meant to protect the Bodhi tree are found at Sanchi, on the toraṇas of Stūpa I, dating from around 25 BCE, and on a relief carving from the stupa railing at Bhārhut, from the early Shunga period (c.
+Representations of the early temple structure meant to protect the Bodhi Tree are found at Sanchi, on the toraṇas of Stūpa I, dating from around 25 BCE, and on a relief carving from the stupa railing at Bhārhut, from the early Shunga period (c.
 185–c.
 73 BCE).

 Sunga structures

 Columns with pot-shaped bases

 Additional structures were brought in by the Sungas.
 In particular, columns with pot-shaped bases were found around the Diamond throne.
 These columns are thought to date to the 1st century BCE, towards the end of the Sungas.
 These columns, which were found through archaeological research at the Buddha's Walk in the Mahabodhi Temple, quite precisely match the columns described on the reliefs found on the gateway pillars.